Sector Engagement Tables

 • Seafood

 A leadership table serves as the focal point to guide the work of all tables in the SET model.
-It consists of all SET co-chairs (industry and government) as well as the leads of other forums (for example, Canadian Agricultural Youth Council, Food Policy Advisory Committee).
+It consists of all SET co-chairs (industry and government) as well as the leads of other forums (for example, Canadian Agricultural Youth Council, Food Policy Advisory Council).

 How the tables work